Emley Moor transmitting station: Second mast and collapse

-The accumulation of ice was believed to have caused the collapse, but a committee of inquiry attributed it to a form of oscillation which occurred at a low but steady wind speed.
-Modifications, including hanging 150 lt of steel chains within each structure, were made to similar masts at Belmont and Winter Hill.
+The accumulation of ice was believed to have caused the collapse, but a committee of inquiry attributed it to vortex shedding which occurred over a five-year period of low but steady wind speed, enhanced during periods of high wind speed.
+Damping modifications, including hanging 150 lt of steel chains within each structure, were made to similar masts at Belmont and Winter Hill.
 None of the modified masts have collapsed.

 A section of the collapsed tower was converted for use as a racing control tower at Huddersfield Sailing Club.

 New tower

 After the setting up of temporary masts, erection of the current concrete tower began in 1969.
 It was not built on the site where the original mast had stood, but slightly to the south-east at 53.612056°N 1.664390°W. UHF (625-line colour) transmissions commenced on 21 January 1971, and the older VHF (405-line black and white) system became operational on 21 April 1971.
 Local residents did not wish to see another mast on Emley Moor, and a departure from usual designs was called for.
 The new structure consists of a tapered cylindrical pillar, 275 m tall, constructed of reinforced concrete, and is topped by a 55 m steel lattice mast which carries the antennae.